filecoin-project/lotus/documentation/en/api-methods.md

 Response: `"0"`

 ### StateMinerPartitions
-StateMinerPartitions loads miner partitions for the specified miner/deadline
+StateMinerPartitions returns all partitions in the specified deadline

 Perms: read